-30. Multiple System Atrophy - resulting in permanent symptoms
+Multiple System Atrophy - resulting in permanent symptoms

-A definite diagnosis of multiple system atrophy by a Consultant Neurologist of an Irish or United Kingdom Hospital.
+A definite diagnosis of multiple system atrophy by a Consultant Neurologist.
 There must be evidence of permanent clinical impairment of either:

-- motor function with associated rigidity of movement; or - the ability to coordinate muscle movement; or - bladder control and postural hypotension
+- motor function with associated rigidity of movement; or - the ability to coordinate muscle movement; or - bladder control and postural hypotension neurological deficit with persisting clinical symptoms.